ArcadiaLabs/ecDB/README.md

 README
 ====
-Welcome, this is a fork of Nils' original ecDB project with a great many changes and fixes.
+Welcome, this is a fork of Nils' original ecDB project with many changes and fixes.

 # What is ecDB